This Musical Fidelity A3 Integrated Amplifier suffered from something worse than the cheap parts MF are known for – a leaking Varta NiMH battery.

 Verdict

 Well, what a great result.
-Apart from probably not remembering what source was previously selected (and who really cares about that anyway), this Musical Fidelity A3 integrated amplifier now works perfectly again, much to the surprise and appreciation of her owner.
+Apart from probably not remembering what source was previously selected (and who cares about that anyway), this Musical Fidelity A3 integrated amplifier now works perfectly again, much to the surprise and appreciation of her owner.

 Musical Fidelity A3 integrated amplifier